Ultra Gloss Cherry Burl Hollow

 Mahoney’s Walnut Oil Finish

 To me Walnut oil finish is an interesting product as it is the only raw oil that I have used that develops a surface build.
 The high acid content and heat treatment influences the surface build.
 The heat treating improves the degree of cross-linking in its polymer chains.
 Either way I use it as the finish of choice for all items intended to be for food usage.
 There is a school of thought that says all finish is food safe once fully cured.
-Without getting into that debate I find this finish to be the one of choice for these reasons.
+Without getting into that debate in this article, I find this finish to be the one of choice for these reasons.
+If your looking to bone up on utility finishes, find out which food safe wood finishes are worth using.

 First is ease of application, nothing beats a penetrating oil for being labor friendly.
 Not to mention that this finish develops some surface build which helps in its water repelling qualities.
 Its low sheen, so for an item that is prone to use and scratching, the wear is not as pronounced.
 Minimal effort is needed to maintain or repair the finish.
 Maintenance is typical for utility items.
 Lastly is marketing, even if it is true that a lacquer for example once cured is food safe, its an easier sell to the public that the finish used is a natural product and does not have chemical driers (i.e. heavy metals) added.
 All in all I consider this finish to be the best choice of finish for items intended to be food safe.